tejasmanohar/iiid/README.md

 iiid
 =====

-cli to tell you if it's independence day
+cli to tell you if it's independence day or not

 install via